-Of the 2018 graduates, 87% shared information with us regarding future plans.
-Eight-two percent of them indicated they had found employment in their field, were continuing their education at a 4-year instituion, or were entering the military.
+Of the 2019 graduates, 75% shared information with us regarding future plans.
+Seventy percent of them indicated they had found employment in their field or were continuing their education at a 4-year institution.

 Job placement rates have always been good for graduates, and faculty advisors maintain close contacts with business and industry representatives and actively assist students in locating job opportunities.
 The college also assists students in the area of resume development, job interviewing techniques and career counseling.